tchwork/debug-bundle/README.md

 is a flexible error and exception handler.

-Its default behavior is to log errors to the same file where fatal errors are written by PHP.
+Its default behavior is to log errors to the same file where fatal errors are written.
 That way, the same debug stream contains both uncatchable fatal errors and catchable ones in an easy to parse format.

 Each error type is handled according to four bit fields:

-- *scream* controls which errors are never @-silenced - silenced fatal errors that can be detected at shutdown time are logged when the bit field allows so,
+- *scream*: controls which errors are never @-silenced - silenced fatal errors that can be detected at shutdown time are logged when the bit field allows so,
-- *thrownErrors* controls which errors are turned to exceptions (defaults to *E_RECOVERABLE_ERROR | E_USER_ERROR*),
+- *thrownErrors*: controls which errors are turned to exceptions (defaults to *E_RECOVERABLE_ERROR | E_USER_ERROR*),
-- *scopedErrors* controls which errors are logged along with their local scope,
+- *scopedErrors*: controls which errors are logged along with their local scope,
-- *tracedErrors* controls which errors are logged along with their trace (but only once for repeated errors).
+- *tracedErrors*: controls which errors are logged along with their trace (but only once for repeated errors).

 Since errors, even silenced ones, always have a performance cost, repeated